fission/docs.fission.io/docs/content/installation/advanced-setup.en.md

 weight: 3
 ---

-In this guide you will learn how to setup fission in order to serve heavy workload on production server.
+In this guide you will learn how to setup fission in order to serve heavy workloads on production systems.

 ## Define correct resource request/limits

 By default, there is no resource requests/limits setting for fission component pods.
-But it's always wise to setup them if you're trying to running any application on kubernetes for production.
-We recommend you to do benchmark to simulate the real traffic and setup resource of components accordingly.
+But it's always wise set them up if you're trying to running any application on Kubernetes for production.
+We recommend that you run benchmarks to simulate real traffic and  and setup resource of components accordingly.

-You can get component pods resource usage by following command.
+You can get component pods resource usage by using the following command.

 ```bash
 $ kubectl -n fission top pod